 Article published on ProgrammableWeb that covers computer vision (an application of machine learning) which has been experiencing rapid growth in recent years.
 The article features several companies using computer vision technology, most specializing in image-recognition platforms and applications.

 There are different perspectives as to what data journalism is.
-In my view, it is:
+In my view, data journalism is:

 Journalism in which data is the source, inspiration, and the tool for telling a story.